 Cyber Essentials is a simple but effective, Government backed scheme that will help you to protect your organisation, whatever its size, against a whole range of the most common cyber attacks.

 ESFA funded further education and training organisations will endeavour to meet the requirements for cyber essentials for the 2020 to 2021 funding year.
 This requirement will continue for the 2021 to 2022 funding year.

-We can only accept the cyber essentials accreditation and certification and if necessary request you provide proof that you hold this or demonstrate an equivalent level of compliance.
+We can only accept the cyber essentials accreditation and certification and if necessary, request you provide proof that you hold this or demonstrate an equivalent level of compliance.

 Who needs to have cyber security essentials

-All training organisations handling sensitive information need to meet the cyber security essentials requirements, including those providing training through the apprenticeship levy.
+All further education and training organisations handling sensitive information will endeavour to meet the cyber security essentials requirements, including those providing training through the apprenticeship levy.